jhucsf/fall2023/assign/assign02.md

    counts for each unique word
 3. Prints a summary of number of words seen, number of unique words, and information about the most-frequently occurring unique word in the input
+4. Closes the input file (if not reading from standard input)

 Here is an example run of the `c_wordcount` program using the input file `little_dorrit.txt`, which is the text of [Little Dorrit by Charles Dickens](https://www.gutenberg.org/ebooks/963)